dustinleer/Traversing-the-Template-Hierarchy-in-Designland/Traversing the Template Hierarchy in Designland.md

 ![Everyone rejoice](https://media.giphy.com/media/DKnMqdm9i980E/giphy.gif)

+---

 Ok, now since we've covered some basics on this let's talk about how this can help you as a designer!

+Templates can really help create modularity in your theme.

+A great example is if you would want to make a two different pages.
+One with a sidebar and one without, I know that's crazy right?

+Using **The Template Hierarchy** you can create a seperate template for both.
+We could name them `full-width.php` and `right-sidebar.php`.
+You can actually name them however you like, but I would suggest being specific about the functionality of what the page is supposed to be used for.